davidjosepha/slitherlink/README.md

 ## proposed run-time
 O((mn)^(2d+1))

-where d is the maximum allowed depth
+where d is depth (the maximum nembe rof consecutive guesses needed to solve a specific puzzle), m is the puzzle's height (in terms of number of squares), and n is the puzzle's width.

 Depth 0 (no guessing): 0.610963 seconds